 6. Create a feature display shelf

-Children's books do not necessarily have to be stored on their own; storing special books alongside a jar of crayons and picture frames, as in this example from Little Folks Furniture, is a good way to keep them safe.
+Children's books do not necessarily have to be stored on their own; storing special books alongside a jar of crayons and picture frames, as in this example from Little Folks Furniture (opens in new tab), is a good way to keep them safe.
+Get them into styling their own shelfies early on, picking whatever they are enjoying reading or playing with at the time.

 7. Create a room divider with the kids' bookcase